kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 - Go to the economy folder and click on 'view info' next to inflation.txt.
 - Click the 'preview' tab.
 There, you can edit the file and save your changes.
-- Select 'rename' on the action dropdown, and type 'inflation_corrected.csv'.
+- Select 'rename' on the action dropdown, and type 'inflation_corrected.txt'.
 - Click on the download button (rightmost button in the top right corner).

 </details>